stylesuxx/Python-Mame-Menu/README.md

 Python based framebuffer mame menu for linux.

 #### Features
-* Shows only available games on your system
+* Shows only available(and playable) games on your system
 * Tracks played time per game
 * Shows games screenshot if available
 * Intuitive handling
+* Sorting by alphabet(ascending or descending) or by favorites
+* favorites calculated by play time

 #### Dependencies
 * python 2.7.x